 Methods of grinding spices evolve over the years.
-Long time ago, when human beings started processing their food, they discovered that some plants can be stored longer and also tasted nicer if they were pounded with stones or grinded finely.
+Long time ago, when human beings started processing their food, they discovered that some plants could be stored longer and also tasted nicer if they were pounded with stones or ground finely.

 For example, seeds or grains of rye or wheat.
-As for spices, for easy of transport, or as the recipe calls it, they are normally grounded.
+As for spices, for easy of transport, or as the recipe calls it, they should normally be ground.
 Methods for grinding spices for modern households normally include electric pepper grinder (for dry spices - like black pepper and cinnamon) or electric blender (for wet spices - like onion, ginger and chili paste).

 So what people would do then was to tell the lady what kind of dishes they were going to prepare with their meat or chicken or fish.
 She would deftly pinched a little of this and a little of that and wrapped the mound of the paste in a piece of banana leaf.
 So, there was no guesswork on what to add in the curries or how much because the "prescribed" paste already took into account how many kilos of fish or how many chickens were going to be used for each batch.

 In the old days methods of grinding spices are different.
-Before electric blenders, the spices were painstakingly grounded manually.
+Before electric blenders, the spices were painstakingly ground manually.

 Every house had their own pestle and mortar made of undressed granite.
 This was used for grinding small quantities of spices.